fghjorth/vkme18/README.md

 <!-- - Enos, R. D. (2016).
 What the demolition of public housing teaches us about the impact of racial threat on political behavior. *American Journal of Political Science*, 60(1), 123-142. -->

 - Gerber, A. S., & Green, D. P. (2000).
-The effects of canvassing, telephone calls, and direct mail on voter turnout: A field experiment.
-American Political Science Review, 94(03), 653-663.
+The effects of canvassing, telephone calls, and direct mail on voter turnout: A field experiment. *American Political Science Review*, 94(03), 653-663.

 - Gerber, A. S., Green, D. P., & Larimer, C. W. (2008).
 Social pressure and voter turnout: Evidence from a large-scale field experiment. *American Political Science Review*, 102(01), 33-48.